J-Parkinson/test-file/constitution.md

 The Secretary shall properly record the minutes of the meetings of the Association (including attendance) in the Association’s minute book, and provide adequate notification of the date, time, and place of Committee meetings to the people eligible to attend.
 Minutes from General Meetings will be publicly available via the CUCA website.
 Minutes of Committee meetings will be uploaded to a private Google Drive, accessible only to the Committee, unless decided otherwise by a simple majority vote of the Committee.
 The Secretary shall also keep accurate records of the membership of the Association on the Committee’s Google Drive.

 The Secretary is responsible for making sure the Constitution of the Association is updated at the end of every General Meeting if required and that the version of the Constitution on the CUCA website is up to date.
+They will also monitor any discourse on any proposed amendments to the Constitution, as listed on GitHub, such that no rules of this Constitution are broken.
+They will also monitor the audit trail of changes to the Constitution to ensure that no changes are made without being ratified through an Annual General Meeting.

 The Secretary should also, in the course of each term, produce a written record of the speakers hosted by the Association, the approximate attendance at each of them, and anything notable said during these events.
 They should also include a record of the Port and Policy events held, the motions debated, and the paper speakers on each motion.
 In addition to this, the Secretary should record any additional significant events that occur within the society, including but not limited to special events, relevant news stories, and partnerships with other bodies.
 This record should exist electronically and also be filed as a paper copy.